 The castle in Dobczyce was mentioned for the first time in 1362, although it can be assumed that some fortifications have existed here since the 13th century.
 In 1390, king Władysław Jagiełło commissioned its conservation to the royal tenant Klemens from Moskorzewo, allocating large sums from the Wieliczka salt mines for this purpose.
 In later centuries, the castle was under the pledge of numerous families, including Lanckorońscy, Czerny, Lubomirscy and Jordan.
 Subsequent starosts modernized and expanded the medieval site, especially the Lubomirscy family, contributed to the transformation of the castle into a comfortable residence.
 It survived the “Swedish Deluge” but was ravaged by the Swedish army in 1702.
 These destruction started the fall period in which the materials obtained from the stronghold were used to build nearby houses and the church.

 To this day, the walls of the ground floor, the tower and the chapel have been preserved, not much talking about the original appearance of the castle.
+Due to the construction of the dam on the river and the accumulation of water level, the view of the nearest surroundings of the castle has also been transformed.
 A small regional museum is open in the ruins, open from 1.04 to 30.10.

 Krasnowolski B., Leksykon zabytków architektury Małopolski, Warszawa 2013.